DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 Effects on game difficulty

 + the player is considered fugitive when in systems warring with their flag.
++ some new ways to spend money: passports, visas.

 ==============================
 Effects on game performance